amn-max/ZeusReact/README.md

 # Installation
-All the nesscesary commands are given in the package.json file in the scripts section.
+All the necessary commands are given in the package.json file in the scripts section.
   - npm run setup

 Notice the setup will create both files for android and ios.
 If you need only one then feel free to edit the scripts section.